We surround the dining table in Janah's suite, “Anyone come up with anything?”

 Nikko, “I don't see it.
 We can get to the building in darkness, we don't need an invitation and becoming customers prolongs the mission.
 We’d have to make contact, get checked out, pay the fee.”

 “Let me find an opening.
 I have the front and sides of the building in mind, I can see every window and door.
 There is the front door, exits on both sides, no doubt one more in the rear.
-The satellite photos show a small porch, the mountain is but fifty or sixty feet from the rear of the building, and it runs almost straight up for a hundred feet or more.
+The satellite photos show a small porch, the mountain is but fifty or sixty feet from the rear of the building, and it runs almost straight up for three hundred feet or more.
 The other side is national park.
 There's nothing but rock and brush for miles.”

 Janah, “It's not like they can call for help.
 The last thing they want is the locals streaming in.”

 Zi, “No, but they must have a plan if that were to happen.
 I don't doubt they can document both their legitimacy and the presence of the children.”

 Janah, “Let's back up.
 We are ninety percent certain there is child prostitution going on.
 But what if it's not?
 What if it is a hoked up religious ritual where children are paraded out in costume, or in nothing.
 Visitors get to look but not touch.
 Perhaps they’re served food and drink by nude or mostly nude children, or they sit in a dark corner and diddle themselves while the children play and tease.”